domsq/tina-q-cards/README.md

 - As a returning site admin I can see whether any new messages have been submitted so that I can action them accordingly
 - As a returning site admin I can look at whether any new orders have been placed so that I can fulfill or amend them as required
 - As a returning site admin I can update the welcome message text so that any changes to it can be made
-- As a returning site admin I can update the "About Us" page content so that any required changes to it are reflected
+- As a returning site admin I can update the "Tina's Blog" page content so that any required changes to it are reflected

 #### Frequent users: